×

 The classical grading system for prostate cancer is called the Gleason score, which ranges from 6 to 10 (6 is low grade, 7 is intermediate grade, and a score of 8 to 10 is high grade).

-In 2014, the World Health Organization reorganized the Gleason score with the simpler Grade Group system, ranging from 1 (low) to 5 (very high).
+In 2014, the International Society of Urological Pathology (ISUP) defined the new, simpler Grade Group system, ranging from 1 (low) to 5 (very high).

-Many medical centers report both the Gleason score and the Grade Group, but there may be some that report only the Gleason system.
+Many medical centers report both the Gleason score and the Grade Group, but there may be some that report only the Gleason score.

 3. Pathological stage: A look at the actual cancer cells and their distribution within the pelvic area.